 He recommends using separate coolers (40º F or below is needed to prevent bacterial growth) with ice or gel packs – one for ready-to-eat foods, one for foods to be cooked on-site, and another just for beverages.
 A separate cooler for beverages is important so that every time someone opens it for a drink, perishable foods won’t continue to be exposed to the warmer outdoor temperatures.

-“Using separate coolers can help avoid cross-contamination of bacteria from raw to ready-to-eat food,” said Callahan.
+"Using separate coolers can help avoid cross-contamination of bacteria from raw to ready-to-eat food," Callahan said.

 He suggests that raw meat, poultry and seafood should be wrapped securely to prevent leakage so their juices won’t drip onto and contaminate other prepared or cooked foods, as well as raw fruits and vegetables.
 If separate coolers are not possible, Callahan recommends storing raw, uncooked foods such as hamburger or chicken at the bottom of the cooler and foods ready to eat such as lettuce, tomatoes, and macaroni salad, on top of the raw foods.

-“Separate them with an impervious barrier like a plastic cutting board that you will not use later to cut any foods on, so there is no contact between the two,” said Callahan.
+"Separate them with an impervious barrier like a plastic cutting board that you will not use later to cut any foods on, so there is no contact between the two," Callahan said.

 Other tips to avoid cross-contamination include:

 - Don’t use the same cutting board for forming hamburgers and then cutting chicken or vice versa, spreading bacteria from one meat to the other; or for cutting chicken, and then using the same cutting board and knife to cut tomatoes.

 - Purchase hamburger patties already formed with paper between them to prevent raw hamburger coming in contact with other surfaces.